microsoft/fluentui-react-native/packages/components/Button/src/FAB/SPEC.md

   icon?: IconSourcesType;

   /**
-   * Button contains only icon, there's no text content
+   * Button contains only icon, there's no content.
    * Must be set for button to style correctly when button has not content.
    */
   iconOnly?: boolean;